 Where do I go to vote?

-Check back for confirmed Election Day polling sites.
+Check back to see confirmed Election Day locations.

 What do I need to vote?

 What if my information doesn’t match my identification?

 The address on your identification does NOT have to match your address on your voter registration information.
 If your name does not exactly match your name on your voter registration information, election officials will review your identification, and if your name is “substantially similar,” you’ll be allowed to vote (but required to submit an affidavit stating you are the same person on the official list of voters).

 To vote in the November 3rd election, make sure you’re registered to vote by October 5th.
 You must fill out a form, print it, sign it, and mail it in.
 Not sure if you’re registered, or if your voter information is up to date?
 Be sure to check your registration!